About Your Electric Bill

-All bills are due by the 20th of each month.
-If the 20th falls on a weekend or holiday, payments are due on the next working day.
-Payments received after the 20th will be charged 1.5% penalty fee.
+If the 20th falls on a weekend or holiday, payments are due on the next business day. .
 One "penalty free" late payment is allowed per year.

 Your electric meter is an accurate way to measure electrical use.
 Brown County REA meters are tested on a regular cycle to ensure that they are working properly.
 You can use your meter to help you conserve energy and lower your electrical bills.